libscran/mumosa/README.md

 ## Further comments

-The premise of the **mumosa** approach is that the distance to the nearest neighbors is a suitable measure of (uninteresting) variation.
+The premise of the **mumosa** approach is that the distance to the $k$-nearest neighbor is a suitable measure of (uninteresting) variation.
+By quantifying the spread of cells in each local neighborhood, we capture the effects of dimensionality, scale, etc. without much contribution from biological variance.
+Scaling by this distance removes differences in the magnitude of noise while preserving modality-specific biological signal in the concatenated matrix.
-We do not use the total variance for each embedding as this includes the biological heterogeneity of interest.
+In contrast, the total variance for each embedding includes the biological heterogeneity of interest.
-Scaling by the total variance would reduce the contribution of the most relevant modalities, which is obviously not desirable.
+Scaling by the total variance would reduce the contribution of the most informative modalities, which is obviously not desirable.

-**mumosa** aims to remove differences in the magnitude of noise while preserving modality-specific biological signal in the concatenated matrix.
+Ideally, the median distance-to-neighbor would serve as a proxy for the average variance within subpopulations of at least $k + 1$ cells.
+This provides an intuitive rationale for scaling each modality to equalize the within-population variance.
+However, this interpretation has several caveats:

+- Each modality may have a different subpopulation structure.
+  A modality with a small number of large subpopulations will have a lower median distance-to-neighbor than a modality with a large number of small subpopulations, even if the variance within each subpopulation is the same - this would result in inappropriate upscaling of the former.
+  In practice, this is not too problematic as the definition of a "subpopulation" is so vague that it's hard to say that our scaling is obviously wrong.
+  For example, a big blob of cells may contain further interesting structure, in which case **mumosa**'s upscaling would be appropriate.
+  Users who know better (e.g., from control data) can adjust the scaling factors to give appropriate weights to each modality.
+- The median distance-to-neighbor is not an accurate relative measure of the variance at lower dimensions.
+  Even in the simplest cases of i.i.d. noise, the distance is not proportional to the standard deviation at lower dimensions (see analysis [here](tests/R/dimensions.Rmd)).
+  Nonetheless, **mumosa** can still be useful for downstream procedures that perform distance calculations between cells, as it ensures that each modality contributes equally to the distance between cells from the same subpopulation in the combined embedding.

-The other appealing aspect of **mumosa** lies in its simplicity relative to other approaches (e.g., multi-modal factor analyses, intersection of simplicial sets).
+One appeal of **mumosa** is its simplicity relative to other approaches, e.g., multi-modal factor analyses, intersection of simplicial sets.
 No further transformations beyond scaling are performed, ensuring that population structure within each modality is faithfully represented in the combined embedding.
 It is very easy to implement and the result is directly compatible with any downstream analysis step that can operate on an embedding matrix.
 In fact, we only care about the median distance so we could save even more time by only performing the neighbor search for a subset of cells.